CERN, Einstein, and Art: A Rare Insider's Tour

 Friday, October 18: Geneva

 In the morning, we will head to CERN, the European Organization for Nuclear Research, the world's largest particle physics laboratory and one of the most sophisticated centers of scientific research.
 Special arrangements have been made for a private, guided tour and exclusive behind-the-scenes presentation of CERN.
-The Large Hadron Collider is the most powerful instrument ever built to investigate the properties of particles.
-We will descend five stories for an up-close exploration of ATLAS, the largest of the four detectors, which gathers enormous flows of data when proton beams traveling at the speed of light collide head-on.
-We will savor the morning experience over lunch at the famed Domaine de Châteauvieux, awarded two Michelin stars and overlooking the breathtaking Rhône Valley.
+The Large Hadron Collider (LHC) is the most powerful instrument ever built to investigate the properties of particles.
+We will descend underground for an up-close exploration of the Compact Muon Solenoid (CMS) detector, which uses a huge magnet to bend the paths of particles traveling at the speed of light as they collide head-on.
+Cornell's High Energy Physics group, which includes Julia Thom-Levy, conducts experiments using the CMS detector.
+The group is leading efforts to upgrade the CMS experiment, in part by redesigning and replacing the piece at the heart of the detector.
+Their current plan is to construct the piece in Ithaca and transport it to CERN for installation in 2024.
+It will be extraordinary to descend underground to see the CMS with Julia herself.
+Afterwards, we will savor the morning experience over lunch at the famed Domaine de Châteauvieux, awarded two Michelin stars and overlooking the breathtaking Rhône Valley.

 HOTEL BRISTOL (B,L)